 - Reduces muscle fatigue while working out.

 - Helps you recuperate faster from a workout.

 - Keeps you from feeling groggy in the afternoon.

 Special Tip: When it comes to weight loss and better health, drinking water is one of the easiest things you can do to improve your chances of weight loss success.
 I recommend using fruit infused detox water for a tasty way of turning plain water into a delicious treat you can drink all day long.
-Detox water is perfect to take with you and sip all day as a delicious hydrating treat.
+These detox drinks are perfect to take with you and sip all day as a delicious hydrating treat.

 To make it easier to take on the go, check out our Recommended Fruit Infused Water Bottles or see our list of the Top 5 Best Seller Fruit Infused Water Bottles.
 With one of these infuser bottles, you can refill the water over and over again and the flavor of the fruits and herbs will still infuse into the water.

 It’s worth the $10-20 investment in your health!

 How Much Water Should I Drink A Day?

 For a healthy adult, the USDA recommends you drink one quart of water (0.94 liters) daily for every 50 pounds (22.6 kilograms) of body weight.
 Your recommended daily water intake depends on: age; gender; weight; health; level of physical activity; foods eaten; medications taken; weather, and other factors, but that is a good estimate.

 Drinking a gallon of water a day, or 4 liters, is what I recommend to people who are trying to lose weight.
 A gallon of water a day helps keep you full, flush your system, increase your metabolism, and other water benefits.
 And for those of you that are wondering how many oz in a gallon of water?
 It’s 128, which is roughly 10 glasses of water.